TheInterloper/05-day-calendar/README.md

 ## Usage

-Daily planner for a standard work day 9-5
+Daily planner for a standard work day of 9-5

 ## Credits